theslainsays/data.Montoya/Readme.txt

 HOW TO RUN -

-This program uses Python, which is preinstalled in OS X.  To use it, save
+This program uses Python, which is preinstalled in OS X. The following instructions are for OS X ONLY:
+To use it, download and save the exercise1.py and data.Montoya.txt files in a directory of your chosing.
+Next, open Terminal and go to its location (EXAMPLE: cd documents/whereyou placedthefilesinafolder).
+Then, type in the terminal "python exercise1.py" (no quotes).
+It should work.

+NOTE -

+This is the first time I have ever posted instructions on how to run code.
+If any problems arise, please, let me know!

 # FINAL THOUGHTS (reposted)